 I was born and raised in Jerusalem, in a liberal Zionist family.
 As cosmopolitan people with Palestinian friends and a desire for peace, we have often felt marginalized in Jerusalem, even hated.

-At 19 I moved to Leipzig, Saxony, to get away from it all and to go to university.
+When I was 19, I moved to Leipzig, Saxony, for university, hoping to get away from it all.
 In my first years in Leipzig, I became increasingly critical of Israel, deepening my factual and theoretical understanding of the conflict and its history via the Internet.
 After five years in Germany, I moved back to fight for a better future there.

 The struggle left me in shambles.
-Physical violence had a great part in it, but I am lucky in that the damage from my time there was only psychological (and financial, due to the crushingly high price of living).
+Physical violence had a great part in it, but I am lucky in that the damage from my time there was only psychological — and financial, due to the crushingly high costs of living.
 Starting in 2014 I experienced multiple clashes with right-wingers, and two rough arrests; in that horrible year, it stopped being safe to demonstrate for peace in the liberal bastion of Tel Aviv.
 Fascist thugs had begun to regularly assault anti-war demonstrations.
 Me and my comrades tried to establish rudimentary antifascist structures, based among other things on the experience of our German counterparts.
 We always looked at Germany and its Antifa with jealousy.

 Jewish Leftists like myself, from Israel and elsewhere, simply have no use for uncritical support of the Israeli state, which violently oppresses millions in our names, and has been actively cozying up with antisemitic, revisionist governments such as those in Hungary and Poland.